breakfastquay/rubberband/README.txt

 e.g. "make -f Makefile.osx library" in a terminal window to build.
 You will need the Xcode command-line tools installed.

+(You probably don't want to use the configure script on macOS -- just use Makefile.osx directly.)

 The following Makefile targets are available:

   static  -- build static libraries only